tungstenfabric/tf-devstack/ansible/README.md

 Environment variable list:

 - ORCHESTRATOR kubernetes by default or openstack
-- OPENSTACK_VERSION rocky (default), ocata/rocky/train/stein/ussuri, variable is used when ORCHESTRATOR=openstack
+- OPENSTACK_VERSION train/stein/ussuri, variable is used when ORCHESTRATOR=openstack
 - NODE_IP a IP address used as CONTROLLER_NODES and CONTROL_NODES
 - CONTAINER_REGISTRY - by default "tungstenfabric"
 - CONTRAIL_CONTAINER_TAG - by default "latest"